awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 ## Configuring an EFS File System to Mount Automatically at EC2 Instance Launch<a name="mount-fs-auto-mount-on-creation"></a>

 You can configure an Amazon EC2 instance to mount your Amazon EFS file system automatically when it is first launched with a script that works with `cloud-init`\.
 You add the script during the **Launch Instance** wizard of the EC2 management console\.
-For an example of how to launch an EC2 instance from the console, see [Getting Started](getting-started.md)\.

 The script installs the NFS client and writes an entry in the `/etc/fstab` file that will identify the mount target DNS name as well as the subdirectory in your EC2 instance on which to mount the EFS file system\.
 The script ensures the file gets mounted when the EC2 instance is launched and after each system reboot\.

 For more information about the customized version of `cloud-init` used by Amazon Linux, see [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonLinuxAMIBasics.html#CloudInit](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonLinuxAMIBasics.html#CloudInit) in the *Amazon EC2 User Guide for Linux Instances*\.

-**To configure your EC2 instance to mount an EFS file system automatically at launch**
+**To configure your EC2 instance to mount an EFS file system automatically at launch** **Note**
+Before you can you perform this procedure, make sure that you've already created your Amazon EFS file system\.
+For more information, see [Step 2: Create Your Amazon EFS File System](gs-step-two-create-efs-resources.md) in the Amazon EFS Getting Started exercise\.

 1. Open the Amazon EC2 console in your web browser, and begin the **Launch Instance** wizard\.